tillbiskup/evedata/docs/architecture.rst

 .. admonition:: Points to discuss further (without claiming to be complete)

-    * Storing the plain XML

-      Is there a need to store the plain XML file somewhere?
-Or would it be sufficient to extract it (again) when needed from the eveH5 file?
+    * Renaming "setup" to "station"?

+      In the :class:`Measurement <evedata.measurement.boundaries.measurement.Measurement>` class, there is a distinction between setup, beamline, and machine.
+The current notion of "setup" in the SCML file is a summary of these three.
+However, it might be sensible to distinguish the devices belonging to either of the three types already on the SCML level.

     * Moving "Plugin" to its own module for consistency?

       "Scan" and "Setup" are contained in their own modules, as is "Plot" and "Event" that are both used in "Scan".

+    * Remove the entire "Plugin" part from the SCML file?

+      What is the reasoning behind defining plugins in the SCML that are eventually a function of the eve engine and not of the individual scan?
+Positioning plugins are a prime example, as are the (now removed) save plugins.

+      Probably, originally the idea was to have a generic definition of plugins and allow for defining libraries here that would get accessed by a running engine dynamically.
+However, it seems that this has never really materialised.

+      Are position plugins (for creating axes positions) something the GUI would know how to handle if we define something new in the SCML?
+Probably not, and if not, than we could remove it from the SCML as well.

+    * What are "display" plugins?

+      Is there any need to have them in the SCML?

 scan module
 ~~~~~~~~~~~

 This module contains all classes storing information on the actual scan.
 An SCML file can contain exactly one scan.
-Furthermore, as has been decided to remove multiple chains in one scan, and hence the concept of chains altogether, the hierarchy is a bit simpler as compared to the current (Version 9.2, as of 04/2024) SCML XML schema.
+Furthermore, as has been decided to remove multiple chains in one scan, and hence the concept of chains altogether, the hierarchy is a bit simpler as compared to the current (Version 9.2, as of 08/2024) SCML XML schema.
 One scan consists of *n* scan modules.

 To slightly reduce the already rather complex list of classes, plots, events, and pause conditions have been outsourced into separate modules, with the latter two together in one module.
 These modules are described separately below.